Thiagarajan

-Thiagarajan Sivanandam (born 21 June 1946) is an Indian actor, film director and film producer in Tamil cinema.
+Thiagarajan Sivanandam (born 21 June 1946) is an Indian actor, director and producer in Tamil cinema.
 Besides Tamil, he has acted in several Malayalam, Kannada, Telugu and Hindi films.
 He is the father of Tamil actor Prashanth, son-in-law of actor-director Peketi Sivaram and the maternal uncle of Tamil actor Vikram.

 Career

 Originally a businessman, Thiagarajan made his acting debut with Alaigal Oivathillai (1981), appearing as the elder brother of the film's lead actress Radha.
 The film became successful and offers poured in for him.

 His portrayal of a jungle bandit in Malaiyoor Mambattiyan (1982) provided him a major breakthrough in his career.
 He was part of such successful films as Komberi Mookan (1984) and Neengal Kettavai (1984).

 He acted in the Malayalam film New Delhi, which became successful and his portrayal of a goon received acclaim.
 The success of the film prompted Thiagarajan to make his directorial debut titled Salem Vishnu (1990), based on the character which he had played in that film.
 He then directed Aanazhagan (1995), with his son Prashanth in the leading role.
 According to Prashanth, the film was an average grosser.

 Thiagarajan then stayed away from the limelight, paving the way for his son.
 He later returned to acting, appearing in a small role as a father to his son in Jai.
 Thiagarajan then directed Shock, remake of the Hindi film Bhoot in 2004.
 Apart from directing and producing the film, Thiagarajan handled the art and costumes department and also appeared in the film as police inspector.
 The film's shoot was completed in twenty-six days, with meticulous pre-planning arranged by Thiagarajan.
 The film received positive reviews citing that the makers "deserve an appreciation for his honest and sincere attempt on the screen".